left page start

 You have advantage on saving throws against spells.

 Additionally, you have learned to turn your enemies’ spells back at them.
 When you are targeted by a spell that requires a Dexterity saving throw or attack roll, you may redirect that spell to another target within 30 feet if the spell would affect only you.
 If the spell required an attack roll, make an appropriate attack roll against the new target.
 If it required a Dexterity saving throw, the new target must make a Dexterity saving throw against your spell save DC.
-Once you’ve used this feature, you must complete a short or long rest before you can use it again.
+This feature refreshes after a short rest.

 16th level: Ability Score Improvement